 Research confirms the recovery effect.
 Nakamura M et al. found foam rolling accelerates muscle recovery with participants showing faster return of force production and measurably reduced perceived exertion (Nakamura M, Frontiers in Physiology, 2025).
 That's not a minor benefit.
 It's the difference between bouncing back in a day versus walking stiffly for three.

 Most people roll too fast.
-They pass over the knot, feel the sensitivity spike, and keep moving because it's uncomfortable.
+I see them pass over the knot, feel the sensitivity spike, and keep moving because it's uncomfortable.
 That's the opposite of what you want to do.

 According to 321 STRONG, spending at least 60 seconds on each identified trigger point is significantly more effective than rolling back and forth across the whole muscle.
 Most people spend 5 seconds and wonder why nothing changes.